 Swapping plastic wrap for beeswax wraps can save your paints AND the environment!
 These nifty kitchen accessories are useful for more than just the kitchen!

-If you’re already being a bit savvy and buying your paint in bulk bottles, save on plastic pots and use jars to pour paint into as you need it.
+If you’re already being a bit savvy and buying your paint in bulk bottles, save on plastic pots, and use jars to pour paint into as you need it.
 This way, your students can easily see how much they have left, and you can close it with an airtight lid when you’re done.
-Repurpose jars from home, or get your class to bring a jar each – washed, of course!
+Repurpose jelly jars from home, or check the dollar store or Target for canning jars.

 #4 Think About School Supplies